Is this policy applicable globally?

 Are references to political events allowed under this policy?

 Yes, references to historical events or national events are allowed provided the content is not associated with any of the prohibited political content categories (candidates, political parties, or elected or appointed government officials, referendum, ballot measure, legislation, regulation, directive, or judicial outcome).
-While permitted, such content should comply with all other policies including the Cause-based Advertising policy , Policies for Keyword Targeting and Policies for Conversion Tracking and Tailored Audiences.
+While permitted, such content should comply with all other policies including the Cause-based Advertising policy , Policies for Keyword Targeting and Policies for Conversion Tracking and Custom Audiences.

 How will people be able to report ads that may be in violation of this policy?